jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--pca-variance 0.9`

-**Technical details**: The pipeline automatically determines how many components to keep based on the cumulative explained variance ratio.
+**Technical details**: The pipeline first calculates the full PCA decomposition and then analyzes the cumulative explained variance to determine how many components to keep.
 It selects the minimum number of components needed to exceed the specified threshold.
+The implementation includes detailed logging of the variance explained by each component, which is useful for diagnosing issues with feature representation.
+Additionally, a variance plot is generated to visualize the explained variance distribution across components.

 ### `--feature-selection`
 Specifies the method used to select the most relevant features for modeling.
 Different methods capture different aspects of the relationship between features and the target.